dwyl/cid/README.md

 "posts controller" in the (_[Django](https://quora.com/What-programming-languages-are-used-at-Instagram) -based_) Web App. <br />
-The `/C/` is the the `ID` of the post.
+The `C` is the the `ID` of the post.
+Yes, `String` is used for "ID"!
 [Mike Krieger](https://firstround.com/review/how-instagram-co-founder-mike-krieger-took-its-engineering-org-from-0-to-300-people)
 chose to use a **`String`** for the Post IDs
 (_rather than an_ `Auto-incrementing Integer`)
-for a _three_ simple reasons:  <br />
+for _three_ simple reasons:  <br />
-1. Strings can be shorter than Ints because the
+1. Strings can be shorter than Ints because the character set is larger. if the character set is just numeric digits `0123456789` then the number of potential IDs or "posts" corresponds to the length of the ID.
+There are only **9999** potential **IDs** if the ID length is 4 characters (10^4 = 10k, subtract the 0000 ID which would never be used in an auto-incrementing database that starts at 1)
 2. Strings **_obscure_ how many posts** have been made on the network (_whereas an **Int** would make it
   **immediately obvious** how **popular** the network was!_)
 3. Strings make it more difficult to **guess** the ID of the next post "scrape" the site's content.
+This is also _good_ for privacy again because nobody can _guess_ a _private_ Post's ID.

 Sure enough, the **_second_ post** on Instagram is: https://www.instagram.com/p/D/